anandamaypax/anandamaypax/README.md

 ### Hi there 👋

+I am Aritra, a doctoral student in Marketing at the Indian School of Business, Hyderabad.

 <!--
 **anandamaypax/anandamaypax** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.